10 Low Fat Snacks That You Never Knew

 Note: Depending on the ingredient selection, the calorie content of smoothies varies.

-To make a low-calorie smoothie, you can use protein powder, berries, and green vegetables instead of nut butter and coconut.
+You can use protein powder, berries, and green vegetables instead of nut butter and coconut to make a low-calorie smoothie.

 4. Frozen yogurt

-Usually, most packed frozen yogurt is high in fat, but you can make a fully low fat version at your home.
-Add low fat yogurt with jam or fresh fruit as per need.
+Most packaged frozen yogurt is usually high in fat, but you can make a fully low-fat version at home.
+Add low-fat yogurt with jam or fresh fruit as needed.

 5. Humus & Veggies

-Eating more and more leafy veggies can reduce the risk of many chronic conditions, such as heart disease, and is beneficial for health in several ways.
-According to a report, most people still don’t add enough vegetables to their meal plans.
+Eating more leafy vegetables can reduce the risk of many chronic conditions, such as heart disease, and is beneficial for health in several ways.
+However, according to a report, most people still don’t add enough vegetables to their meal plans.

-Remarkably, vegetables can be easily combined with hummus, which is a good source of protein.
-Hummus is a creamy crust with olive oil, chickpeas, tahini, lemon juice, and salt.
+Remarkably, vegetables can be easily combined with hummus, a good source of protein.
+Hummus is a creamy crust made with olive oil, chickpeas, tahini, lemon juice, and salt.

 Combining fiber-rich, low-calorie veggies like celery, broccoli, bell pepper, and radishes with protein-rich hummus makes a full-packed snack without adding countless calories.